-When growing up Whyalla was a city I visited with my family from time to time, usually for medical appointments or other “offical business” type stuff.
-I had never thought about it as a place to visit as a tourist.
-Recently though I did just that, I spent some time there as a tourist, looking at all the best things to do in Whyalla.
-He’s what I found to do doing my stay.
+While growing up, Whyalla was a city I visited with my family from time to time, usually for medical appointments or other “official business” type stuff.
+It was never a place to visit as a tourist.
+Recently though I did just that, looking at all the best things to do in Whyalla South Australia.
+Here’s what I found to do during my stay.

 Have Questions? – Come and join the Facebook Group and ask any questions you may have about travel in South Australia.
 We can provide answers, make further suggestions and update you with the latest information.
 Click here to join now.

 - Where is Whyalla

 - Visit the Whyalla Maritime Museum & HMAS Whyalla

 - Drive or Walk to the Hummock Hill Lookout

 - Take a Break in the Ada Ryan Gardens

 - Be Amazed at the Elvis Presley Museum